lextudio/sharpsnmp_docs/pro/support/purchase.rst

 #SNMP Pro Bundle
 ----------------
-You can purchase licenses from `Stripe <https://buy.stripe.com/eVadSK3Ku4gobAs9AA>`_ .
+You can purchase licenses from `Stripe <https://buy.stripe.com/6oEg0Sep85ks6g87sz>`_ .

 .. note:: To buy multiple licenses, please change the quantity field.

 If you would like to use other payment methods like wire transfer, please contact `our support team <mailto:support@lextudio.com>`_ .

-The current price for a single developer license is **1000 CAD**.
+The current price for a single developer license is **850 USD**.

 * #SNMP MIB Compiler Pro
 * SharpSnmpPro.Mib Assembly